Caregiving Blog: Caregiver Burnout Plus Compassion Fatigue

 Where Caregivers Find Support

-Options for caregiving support on my website are ever growing.
+Options for caregiving support on my website are ever-growing.
 The Caring Generation® library exists for family and professional caregivers.
 Thirty categories of information on a wide variety of topics are available.
-The members-only FREE library features new articles each month.
-Options to register are on the website.

 Website pages featuring videos and Pamela’s weekly caregiving radio program, The Caring Generation® are on the site.
-For those who enjoy television, Caregiving TV on the Roku Channel features videos with helpful caregiving Information.
+For those who enjoy watching caregiver videos, check out Caregiving TV on Pamela’s YouTube Channel.
 Pamela’s caregiving blog is updated weekly with articles and information related to radio program topics and special guests.

-The “how I help” section features Pamela’s two courses, Stay at Home and Power of Attorney.
+The “how I help” section features Pamela’s two courses, Stay at Home and How to Get Guardianship of a Parent.
 Also featured are the benefits of caregiving support.
 For those who might be hesitant to join a caregiving webinar, the “what is a caregiving webinar” page shows how easy it is to join Pamela in an online course or a webinar.

 The options for support are endless and easy to access because all of Pamela’s support is Internet-based.
 Caregivers don’t have to leave home to find hope, help, and caregiver support and resources.